Shuffling: Faro

 Weaving is the procedure of pushing the ends of two halves of a deck against each other in such a way that they naturally intertwine.
 Sometimes the deck is split into equal halves of 26 cards which are then pushed together in a certain way so as to make them perfectly interweave.
 This is known as a Faro Shuffle.

 The faro shuffle is performed by cutting the deck into two, preferably equal, packs in both hands as follows (right-handed):

 The cards are held from above in the right and from below in the left hand.
 Separation of the deck is done simply lifting up half the cards with the right hand thumb slightly and pushing the left hand's packet forward away from the right hand.
-The two packets are often crossed and slammed into each other as to align them.
+The two packets are often crossed and tapped against each other to align them.
 They are then pushed together by the short sides and bent (either up or down).
 The cards then alternately fall into each other, much like a zipper.
 A flourish can be added by springing the packets together by applying pressure and bending them from above, as called the bridge finish.
 The faro is a controlled shuffle which does not randomize a deck when performed properly.

 A perfect faro shuffle, where the cards are perfectly alternated, is considered one of the most difficult sleights by card magicians, simply because it requires the shuffler to be able to cut the deck into two equal packets and apply just the right amount of pressure when pushing the cards into each other.
 Performing eight perfect faro shuffles in a row restores the order of the deck to the original order only if there are 52 cards in the deck and if the original top and bottom cards remain in their positions (1st and 52nd) during the eight shuffles.
 If the top and bottom cards are weaved in during each shuffle, it takes 52 shuffles to return the deck back into original order (or 26 shuffles to reverse the order).